Hives/hives.github.io/_posts/2019-02-25-add-next-previous-links-on-posts.md

 tags: jekyll
 ---

-This one was much simpler than creating the tag pages.
+This one was much simpler than creating the tag pages (see previous post (I can say "see previous post now" 🙂)).
 Jekyll has `page.previous` and `page.next` variables which you can use get the title and url of those pages.
 Hence, in `_layouts/post.html`:

 {% raw %}
 ```liquid